A small plane crashed on a bridge near Miami, striking an SUV - NewsBreak

 A small plane crashed on a bridge near Miami, striking an SUV

+MIAMI — A small plane crashed into a bridge near Miami, striking an SUV and bursting into flames on Saturday, according to authorities, news reports and...www.wfae.org

-MIAMI — A small plane with three people aboard crashed Saturday on a bridge near Miami, striking an SUV with three occupants, the Federal Aviation Administration reported.
+MIAMI — A small plane crashed into a bridge near Miami, striking an SUV and bursting into flames on Saturday, according to authorities, news reports and...www.wfae.org

-The single-engine Cessna 172 departed from Hollywood-Fort Lauderdale International Airport bound for Key West and soon lost power, the FAA said in a statement.
-The plane burst into flames after crashing.

-Two people aboard the plane were taken to a trauma center and three people with non-life threatening injuries were taken to a hospital, according to Miami-Dade Fire Rescue.
-The department said Miami-Dade Police would provide information on the sixth patient.
-The Miami-Dade Police public information office didn't answer multiple calls, and a recording said a voice mailbox hadn't been set up.

 Comments / 0